aprildfitness

 THE SCIENCE OF HEALING

 Modern chronic disease is not a mystery.
-Cancer, heart disease, type 2 diabetes, IBS, autoimmune illness, obesity, and cognitive decline all emerge from the same biological conditions inside the body: chronic inflammation, insulin resistance, oxidative stress, hormone disruption, and damage to the gut microbiome.
+Conditions such as cancer, heart disease, type 2 diabetes, IBS, autoimmune illness, obesity, and cognitive decline are strongly influenced by the same underlying biological disruptions inside the body: chronic inflammation, insulin resistance, oxidative stress, hormone imbalance, and damage to the gut microbiome.

 These conditions are not driven by aging alone.
-They are driven by what we eat every day.
+They are heavily influenced by what we eat every day.

-Food controls the signals that tell our cells whether to grow, repair, inflame, store fat, or shut down.
-When those signals come from inflammatory, hormone-disrupting, gut-damaging foods, disease pathways turn on.
-When they come from fiber-rich, antioxidant-dense, plant-based foods, healing pathways activate.
+Food regulates the biological signals that tell our cells whether to grow, repair, inflame, store fat, or shut down.
+When those signals come from inflammatory, hormone-disrupting, and gut-damaging foods, disease pathways become more likely to activate.
+When they come from fiber-rich, antioxidant-dense plant foods, the body is better able to repair, regulate inflammation, and support long-term health.

 This is the scientific foundation of MEALS THAT HEAL™.